-People have negative associations when it comes to VPNs because many folks use providers for torrenting or illegal activities.
+People have negative associations with VPNs because many use providers for torrenting or illegal activities.
 That’s why some countries ban them.

 However, VPNs are legal.
-We will dig deeper into this question and tell you more about the issue.
+We will investigate this question and tell you more about the issue.

-DISCLAIMER: This article and the information provided in it could be subject to change.
-To check whether some pieces of information about VPNs and particular countries are accurate, it is best to contact a lawyer.
+DISCLAIMER: This article and its information could be subject to change.
+It is best to contact a lawyer to check whether some information about VPNs and particular countries is accurate.

 Is It Legal to Use a VPN: How are VPNs Legal?

-‘Is VPN legal’ is one question haunting every VPN user.
+‘Is VPN legal‘ is one question haunting every VPN user.
 If you’re a VPN beginner, then you must have faced the crossroad.
-Honestly speaking, there is no set answer to this question.
+There is no set answer to this question.

-Are VPNs legal or not; the answer depends on how you use VPN and what your country’s law says in this regard.
+Are VPNs legal or not; the answer depends on how you use VPN and what your country’s law says.
 So instead of the previous question, you must ask: why are VPNs legal, and when are they not?

 Here is a list of the legitimate use of VPNs.

-- Organizations and corporates deploying VPNs to secure the devices and network
+- Organizations and corporates deploy VPNs to secure devices and networks

 It stands between the traffic and the device and encrypts all the data.
 Such highly encrypted data is hard to decode, and hackers can’t gain access to it.

-For organizations where sensitive information is stored or shared, like banks and financial institutes, VPN lets the end-user gain full control for access to the database.
+For organizations where sensitive information is stored or shared, like banks and financial institutes, VPN lets the end-user gain complete control for access to the database.

-- Anyone can use VPN to maintain secrecy while being present in a virtual space
+- Anyone can use a VPN to maintain secrecy while being in a virtual space

-Each time we browse the internet, we leave digital footprints behind.
+Each time we browse the Internet, we leave digital footprints behind.
 Using these footprints, one can be tracked and hacked.
-Certain individuals, like journalists, authors, and politicians, have to hide their identities while speaking out their minds and thoughts.
+Specific individuals, like journalists, authors, and politicians, have to hide their identities while speaking out their minds and thoughts.

 With the help of a VPN, they can erase a single mark of their online presence and keep their original identity hidden.